Vietnam at the 2017 Asian Winter Games

-Vietnam is scheduled to compete in the 2017 Asian Winter Games in Sapporo and Obihiro, Japan from February 19 to 26.
-This marks the country's official debut at the Asian Winter Games.
-The country is scheduled to compete in one sport (three disciplines).
-The team consists of six athletes (all men).
+Vietnam is competed at the 2017 Asian Winter Games in Sapporo and Obihiro, Japan from February 19 to 26.
+This marked the country's official debut at the Asian Winter Games.
+The team consisted of six athletes (all male).

 Background

 Vietnam is located in a humid continental climate zone, meaning there is no snow or temperatures that are conducive to practicing winter sports outside.
 Therefore, to prepare for these games the Vietnamese athletes had to practice on sand dunes for three months near the town of Mũi Né in Southern Vietnam.

 Competitors

 The following table lists the Vietnamese delegation per sport and gender.